Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 Finalized GUI looks for Stage 1, designed calcImageCoords() to center image when displaying it.
 Beginning to research how to apply different filters/settings to images for Stage 2 Development.

+### 05/28/2024

+Worked on redesigning Kernel approach in-class, researched other ways of doing pixel manipulation at home.

 ## Geoffrey Huang

 ### 05/22/2024